Source code navigation

 You can automatically locate a class in the Project tool window.

-IntelliJ IDEA locates your target in the Project View window.
+In the popup, select Project View and press Enter.
+IntelliJ IDEA locates your target in the Project tool window.

 Use Autoscroll to locate a file

-You can use the scroll to and from actions to locate your file in the Project view.
+You can use the Autoscroll to Source and Autoscroll from Source actions to locate your file in the Project tool window.

-From the context menu, select Autoscroll from Source.
-IntelliJ IDEA tracks a file that is currently open in the editor and locates it in the Project view automatically.
+In the Project tool window, right-click the Project toolbar and from the context menu select Autoscroll from Source.
+After that IntelliJ IDEA will track the file that is currently opened in the active editor tab and locate it in the Project tool window automatically.

 You can also select the Autoscroll to Source option.
 In this case, when you click a file in the Project view, IntelliJ IDEA will automatically open it in the editor.

 To create an anonymous bookmark, place the caret at the needed code line and press F11.

 To create a bookmark with mnemonics, place the caret at the needed code line, press Ctrl+F11 and select a number or a letter for the mnemonics.

 To show the next or the previous bookmark, press N/A or N/A respectively.